Corrine Hall

+Early life and education

+Hall is from Mitcham, South London.
+She attended Esher College.
+She went on to study Sports Science at St Mary's University, Twickenham.

 2016 Summer Paralympics

 On 11 September 2016, Hall and Fachie won a gold medal in Rio de Janeiro at the 2016 Summer Paralympics, in the Women's individual pursuit B.

 Hall was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours and Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to cycling.